aptech/docs/docs/CR-vcmsvcxs.rst

 Purpose
 ----------------
 Computes the observed variance-covariance matrix.

-NOTE: vcms and vcxs have been replaced with functions varCovX and varCovM whose descriptions use more standard statistical nomenclature. vcxs and vcms will continue to be available for backwards compatibility.
+..
+NOTE:: :func:`vcms` and :func:`vcxs` have been replaced with functions :func:`varCovX` and :func:`varCovM`
+    whose descriptions use more standard statistical nomenclature. :func:`vcxs` and :func:`vcms` will continue to be available for backwards compatibility.

 Format
 ----------------
 .. function:: vcms(m)
               vcxs(x)

     :param m: A constant term MUST have been the first variable when the moment matrix was computed.
-    :type m: KxK moment (x'x) matrix
+    :type m: KxK moment (:math:`x'x`) matrix

-    :param x:
+    :param x: data
-    :type x: NxK matrix of data
+    :type x: NxK matrix

-    :returns: vc (*KxK variance-covariance matrix*) .
+    :returns: vc (*KxK variance-covariance matrix*)

 Remarks
 -------

 The variance covariance matrix is that of the input data matrix.
-It is computed as the moment matrix of deviations about the mean divided by the number of observations N. For an unbiased estimator covariance matrix which uses N - 1 rather than N see vcm or vcx.
+It is computed as the moment matrix of deviations about the mean divided by the number of observations :math:`N`.
+For an unbiased estimator covariance matrix which uses :math:`N - 1` rather than :math:`N` see :func:`vcm` or :func:`vcx`.

 Source
 ------